sphinx-doc/sphinx/doc/ext/autodoc.rst

    Members without docstrings will be left out, unless you give the ``undoc-members`` flag option.

+   .. versionadded:: 0.2.1
+      For classes and exceptions, members inherited from base classes will be left out, unless you give the ``inherited-members`` flag option.

    The "auto" directives can also contain content of their own, it will be inserted into the resulting non-auto directive source after the docstring (but before any automatic member documentation).